 - 24 hours before the meeting, an employee is sent an email to add agenda items.
 Agenda items are shared with the team leader before the meeting.

-- When the meeting starts, the team leader is encouraged to recap the 1-1 meeting.
-Action items are shared with the employee to ensure that both are on the same page moving forward.
+- When the meeting starts, the team leader is encouraged to recap the 1-1 meeting with a comment.

 So far, we’ve heard some great feedback from team leaders (here’s a quote below):